brack3t/Djrill/README.rst

   via Django signals
 * An optional Django admin interface

 Djrill is released under the BSD license.
-It is tested against Django 1.3---1.7 (including Python 3 and PyPy support with Django 1.5+).
+It is tested against Django 1.3--1.8 (including Python 3 with Django 1.6+, and PyPy support with Django 1.5+).

 ..
 END shared-intro